Uber to disclose price on SoftBank deal early next week: sources

 They plan to directly invest $1 billion to $1.25 billion in Uber, then buy as much as 17 percent of shares held by existing investors and employees.

-SoftBank’s $1 billion direct investment in Uber is expectedto be at the same valuation.

-Employees and existing investorswill be paid a lower price for their shares in a tender thatwill likely take weeks to complete, people familiar with the Nov.
+SoftBank’s $1 billion direct investment in Uber is expected to be at the same valuation.
+Employees and existing investors will be paid a lower price for their shares in a tender that will likely take weeks to complete, people familiar with the Nov.
 12 agreement told Reuters.

+Purchasers of startup shares through secondary deals service provider SharesPost discount a company’s valuation by as much as 25 percent depending on liquidity options and scarcity, said Rohit Kulkarni, the company’s managing director for private investment research.
+That would value Uber at about $52 billion.

+Kulkarni said he expected SoftBank to apply an “incremental discount” because of the data breach.
+Verizon, he noted, cut its $4.8 billion Yahoo Inc takeover offer 7 percent following disclosure at the time of breaches affecting 1 billion accounts.

 Reporting by Paresh Dave in San Francisco and Liana Baker in New York; Editing by Jim Finkle and Richard Chang